Rental home is being sold

 You must give notice if you want to move out

-To do so, you need to give the caravan owner a ‘notice of intention to vacate’ with at least 7 days written notice.
+To do so, you need to give the caravan owner a notice of intention to vacate with at least 7 days written notice.
 You must pay the rent while you are in the caravan, up until the date listed on the notice, even if you move out before that date.

 Note: You cannot be asked to pay any costs (compensation) to the caravan owner if you end your agreement this way.

-For information on how to give a notice of intention to vacate see our page on ending or breaking your lease.
+For information on how to give a notice of intention to vacate, see our page on ending or breaking your lease.

-You will need to give at least 7 days notice of your intention to vacate, and you can do this even if you have a fixed-term residency agreement.
+- Give at least 7 days notice of your intention to vacate – you can do this even if you have a fixed-term residency agreement

 For information on giving a notice of intention to vacate, see our page on ending or breaking your lease.